T-HAFE/Asignment3/README.md

 # Asignment3
-my first code how to calculate construction material
+my first code how to calculate the amount of construction material required